heathlikethecandybar/phase_4/README.md

 For our final model, we were able to reduce our RMSE to 0.81.
 For example, our predictions are off roughly 0.83 on a scale of 0-5.

+Model 2 below is our tuned SVD model!

 ![final_results](https://github.com/heathlikethecandybar/phase_4/blob/main/images/scores_viz.png)

 ## Results